Put your pen to the paper and see what happens.

 Please see my Schedule page for registration information and schedules for upcoming classes.
-The best way to get on a list is to pick out times that work best for you and email me with them.
+The best way to get on a list is to fill out this form.
 As always, if you have any further questions or would like to see some samples of writing from these classes, please contact me.

 Read What I’m Writing

 I currently keep two blogs.
 The first, Memoir Mind, is focused specifically on memoir: writing, reading, and recommendations.
 The second blog, Inside Space, has a broader focus with a vulnerable, personal voice: teaching, writing, photography, and life in general.
 I encourage discussion and feedback in both of those spaces as well on the Herspiral Facebook page and group.

 Receive my weekly newsletter: recent blog posts, events, and creative opportunities!